Main Street Capital Co. (NYSE:MAIN) to Issue Monthly Dividend of $0.24

 Main Street Capital Co.
-(NYSE:MAIN – Get Free Report) announced a monthly dividend on Friday, November 3rd, Wall Street Journal reports.
+(NYSE:MAIN – Get Free Report) declared a monthly dividend on Monday, November 6th, Wall Street Journal reports.
 Stockholders of record on Friday, March 8th will be paid a dividend of 0.24 per share by the financial services provider on Friday, March 15th.
 This represents a $2.88 dividend on an annualized basis and a dividend yield of 7.08%.
-The ex-dividend date is Thursday, March 7th.
+The ex-dividend date of this dividend is Thursday, March 7th.

-Main Street Capital has raised its dividend by an average of 2.3% annually over the last three years and has raised its dividend annually for the last 3 consecutive years.
-Main Street Capital has a payout ratio of 72.5% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Main Street Capital to earn $3.88 per share next year, which means the company should continue to be able to cover its $2.82 annual dividend with an expected future payout ratio of 72.7%.
+Main Street Capital has raised its dividend payment by an average of 2.3% annually over the last three years and has raised its dividend every year for the last 3 years.
+Main Street Capital has a dividend payout ratio of 72.5% indicating that its dividend is sufficiently covered by earnings.
+Analysts expect Main Street Capital to earn $3.88 per share next year, which means the company should continue to be able to cover its $2.82 annual dividend with an expected future payout ratio of 72.7%.

-A number of research analysts recently commented on the company.
-Oppenheimer restated a “market perform” rating and issued a $41.00 price target on shares of Main Street Capital in a research report on Monday, August 7th.
-B. Riley increased their price target on shares of Main Street Capital from $46.00 to $47.00 in a research report on Monday, August 7th.
-Finally, StockNews.com began coverage on Main Street Capital in a research note on Thursday, October 5th.
-They set a “hold” rating for the company.
-Four research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $43.67.
+Several research firms recently commented on MAIN.
+B. Riley lifted their price target on Main Street Capital from $46.00 to $47.00 in a research report on Monday, August 7th.
+StockNews.com started coverage on Main Street Capital in a research report on Thursday, October 5th.
+They issued a “hold” rating for the company.
+Finally, Oppenheimer reissued a “market perform” rating and issued a $41.00 price objective on shares of Main Street Capital in a research note on Monday, August 7th.
+Four analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Main Street Capital presently has a consensus rating of “Hold” and an average price target of $43.67.

 Main Street Capital Corporation is a business development company specializes in equity capital to lower middle market companies.
 The firm specializing in recapitalizations, management buyouts, refinancing, family estate planning, management buyouts, refinancing, industry consolidation, mature, later stage emerging growth.